tpaskhalis/tpaskhalis.github.io/research.md

 **Tom Paskhalis.
 'Interest Group Strategies in the Digital Era: Lobbying and Social Media'**

-**Tom Paskhalis.
+**Tom Paskhalis, Christian Müller.
 'The Role of Negation in Political Text: British and German Electoral Campaigns'**

 **Denisa Kostovicova, Tom Paskhalis.
 'Women Deliberators and Transitional Justice: What Kind of Voice?'**